 Symptoms of narcolepsy

 You may have 1 or more of the following:

 Excessive daytime sleepiness (EDS), when you want to sleep all day long.

 Sleep attacks that occur without warning and are hard to resist.

-Cataplexy, a sudden loss of muscle control.
-It is often triggered by stress or by emotions such as laughter, fear, or anger.
+Cataplexy, a sudden loss of muscle control or tone.
+It is often triggered by stress or emotion, such as laughter, fear, or anger.

 Sleep paralysis, a feeling of not being able to talk or move for a short time.
 It may occur when a person is falling asleep or waking up.

-Hypnagogic hallucinations, certain images, sensations, or sounds that occur when a person is falling asleep or waking up.
+Hypnagogic and hypnopompic hallucinations, certain images, sensations, or sounds that occur when a person is falling asleep (hypnagogic), or waking up (hypnopompic).

-Other symptoms such as insomnia, fatigue, poor memory, or depression.
+Other symptoms, such as insomnia, fatigue, poor memory and concentration, or depression.

 Understanding REM sleep and its association with nacrolepsy